 Of drunken hedge-pigs

-There are a couple of passing comments in the literature about apparently drunk hedgehogs, but I have yet to come across any empirical evidence from the wild.
+There are a couple of passing comments in the literature about apparently drunk hedgehogs, but with the possible exception of a report from Arnhem in Holland where a hog was apparently taken to a rescue having been found in a 'drunken slumber' after it drank from a broken bottle of Advocaat in June 2015, I have yet to come across any empirical evidence from the wild.
 In hedgehogs, severe dehydration causes similar incoordination and lethargy to intoxication and it seems likely the two conditions may have been frequently confused in the past.
 I’m aware of only one report that provides some tentative evidence for drunk hedgehogs; it comes from wildlife photographer and naturalist Roger Powley on the Isle of Wight.
 The following is the crux of his recollection.

 ‘During the summer of 1996 we had masses of apple and pear windfall from our fruit trees, which we dumped down the back of the garden near a compost heap.
 We were used to hedgehogs being in the garden and we frequently saw tunnels leading into the heap, where we presumed the hedgehogs spent the winter in hibernation.
 That year, we found hedgehogs wandering ‘drunk’ around the garden during the day.
 They allowed their photos to be taken and seemed otherwise healthy (not obviously emaciated or sick).
 One was found curled up on the lawn during daylight, while another had to be rescued from the pond during the day.